KatG33/Website/README.md

 # Unlike the previous version of the website's structure, I don't need a separate -server/ folder,
-# Because Django is a full stack framework, it already contains server functionality in its framework,
+# Because Django is a full-stack framework, it already contains server functionality in its framework,

 Potential Project Structure v0.2: